rymend/MSFTImagineArchive/Stream Analytics with Machine Learning (400)/1 - Ingest/readme.md

 	az -v
 	```

 	If the CLI is installed, the version number will be displayed.
-If the version number is less than 2.0.19, download and install the latest version.
+If the version number is less than 2.0.23, **download and install the latest version**.

 1. The next task is to create a resource group to hold the storage account and other Azure resources that you will create in this lab.
 Execute the following command in a Command Prompt window or terminal window to create a resource group named "streaminglab-rg" in Azure's South Central US region: